 Freakonomics Radio is an American public radio program that discusses socioeconomic issues for a general audience.
 The show is a spin-off of the 2005 book Freakonomics.
 Journalist Stephen Dubner hosts the show, with economist Steven Levitt as a regular guest.
 The show is also distributed as a weekly podcast and is among the most popular on iTunes.

 This podcast looks at economics, and economist Stephen Dubner says, “the riddles of everyday life and the weird wrinkles of human nature – from cheating and crime to parenting and sports.”
-Kaufman recommends episodes 291 and 291a titled Why Hate the Koch Brothers?” which features an interview with Charles Koch.
+Kaufman recommends episodes 291 and 291a titled Why Hate the Koch Brothers?” which feature an interview with Charles Koch.

 The podcast is excellent for those who want to understand economics better and includes many exciting themes and topics in their episodes.